Create OpenAPI 3.0.x specification

 URLs

-For our tutorial project a single URL /appovals
+For this tutorial project, a single URL /appovals

 with GET